 Step 3.
 Choose other VM options

-Below are a number of additional customizations you can make to your Jupyter Cloud Environment.
+Below are a number of additional customizations you can make to your RStudio Cloud Environment.

-Terra supports the use of graphics processing units (GPUs) - special processing units optimized for linear algebra computations, such as matrix multiplication - when using Jupyter notebook cloud environments.
-To learn more, see Getting started with GPUs in a Jupyter Cloud Environment.
+Terra supports the use of graphics processing units (GPUs) - special processing units optimized for linear algebra computations, such as matrix multiplication - when using RStudio Cloud Environments.
+To learn more, see Getting started with GPUs in a Cloud Environment.

 Long-running jobs?
-When to adjust the default auopauseNote that autopause will shut down your RStudio Cloud Environment if there is no browser activity even if you are running calculations at the time.
+When to adjust the default auopauseNote: Autopause will shut down your RStudio Cloud Environment if there is no browser activity even if you are running calculations at the time.
 For this reason, if you are running long calculations and know you will not be at your browser, you can adjust the default autopause value.
-Beware, however, that expanding the autopause time can leave you vulnerable to runaway costs!
+But beware - expanding the autopause time can leave you vulnerable to runaway costs!

-Your Cloud Environment will default to the workspace bucket region, but you can choose a different location for your Cloud Environment VM.
+Your RStudio Cloud Environment VM will default to the workspace storage region, but you can choose a different location.
 To learn more, see Customizing where your data are stored and analyzed.

-Note that if you change the location from the value proposed by the UI, you may incur egress charges if your bucket location and interactive analysis Cloud Environment location are different.
+Note: If you change the location from the value proposed by the UI, you may incur egress charges if your workspace storage location and RStudio Cloud Environment locations are different.

 Don't forget to save the configuration after changing any values.
-This will recreate the application compute with the new values, which can take up to ten minutes.
+This will re-create the Cloud Environment with the new values, which can take up to ten minutes.

-It's not necessary to guess upfront the resources you're going to need to do your work.
+You don't have to guess upfront the resources you need to do your work.
 You can start with minimal settings, then dial them up if you run into limitations.

-If you don't have a Persistent Disk, see the section, What real-time updates can you make to Cloud Environment compute resources without losing data? to understand what changes you can make without losing generated data.
+If you don't have a Persistent Disk, see the section, read on to understand what changes you can make without losing generated data.

 Updating your RStudio VM in real time (without losing data)

-Your RStudio Cloud Environment comes with storage (the persistent disk, or PD) that is kept by default when you delete or re-create the Cloud Environment.
-As long as you don't choose to delete your this storage, there are many changes you can make - even while RStudio is running or if you transition to working in Jupyter - without worrying about losing any data.
+Your RStudio Cloud Environment comes with persistent disk storage (the PD) that is kept by default when you delete or re-create the Cloud Environment.
+As long as you don't choose to delete this storage, there are many changes you can make - even while RStudio is running or if you transition to working in Jupyter - without worrying about losing data.

 Changes that don't put data at risk